shervin-ghajar/literate-owl-library-client/README.md

 - JWT Authentication
 - Redis (for token storage and caching)
 - ElasticSearch (as a database for storing books and user information)
+### Data Source
+- **Goodreads Dataset:** The application utilizes a dataset obtained from Kaggle, which was originally gathered from Goodreads.
+This dataset contains information on over 10,000 books, including titles, authors, ratings, and more.
+You can find the dataset [here][kaggle-url].

 ## Installation
 1. Clone the repository to your local machine.